mindfulmonk600/Prickly-Death-Squirrels/README.md

 # To Run the Backend and Frontend concurrently

-- Install npm by writing 'npm install'
+- Install npm by writing `npm install`

 - Install `nodemon` package globally in your terminal like `npm install -g nodemon`.